Natural Menopause Therapies & Advice

 Get enough sleep

 Many women suffer from insomnia during menopause, partly because of night sweats, and partly due to anxiety or stress.
 Unfortunately, lack of sleep then increases the stress factor, causing the cycle to continue.
-LadyCare can help you get a good night’s sleep but we recommend that you also get into a bedtime routine.
+LadyCare Plus+ can help you get a good night’s sleep but we recommend that you also get into a bedtime routine.
 Here are some tips:

 - Go to bed at a regular time.